pwa-builder/PWABuilder/apps/blog/src/posts/free-dev-account/free-dev-account.md

 <img alt="almost there.
 PWA scores" src="/posts/free-dev-account/free-account-pic-2.jpg" />

+Starting August 15th, and ending September 15th, limited number of developers that own qualifying PWAs will be able to claim a token that will enable them to create a developer account for publishing apps to the Microsoft Store for free.
 To qualify for a free developer account, your PWA must meet our quality standards.
 We define the requirements for a high-quality PWA, including:

 - Your PWA is installable from the browser,
 - Your web manifest has all requested fields that describe and define your PWA, and